daniraro/Scrip/README.md

 -- Dungeon Attack
 spawn(function()
-    while wait(_G.floodDelay) do
+    while wait(floodDelay) do
-        if _G.scriptEnabled and dungeonEvents.attack then
+        if scriptEnabled and dungeonEvents.attack then
-            for i = 1, _G.floodIntensity do
+            for i = 1, floodIntensity do
                 pcall(function()
                     dungeonEvents.attack:FireServer()
                     stats.dungeonAttacks = stats.dungeonAttacks + 1